Citadel-DAO/citadel-docs/partnership/rari-partnership/fuse.md

 # Fuse

 Fuse is an isolated interest rate market by Rari Capital.
 Each pool in Fuse can support different types of assets and use different interest rate curves.
-To lend out sOHM and/or use it as a collateral, users can enter [Olympus Pool Party Fuse pool](https://app.rari.capital/fuse/pool/18).
+To lend out sCTDL and/or use it as a collateral, users can enter [Citadel Pool Party Fuse pool](https://app.rari.capital/fuse/pool/18).
 In this pool, several assets are supported:

-* sOHM
+* sCTDL
 * USDC
 * DAI
 * ETH